goschtl/zope/z3c.zalchemy/sandbox/src/z3c/zalchemy/README.txt

   >>> sqlalchemy.assign_mapper(A, aTable)

 The next step is to connect the table to the database engine.
-We use our utility for that :
+We use our utility for that.
+The ``create`` argument tells the utility if it should try to create the table.

-  >>> engineUtil.addTable(aTable)
+  >>> engineUtil.addTable(aTable,create=True)

 To let zalchemy do his magic thing we need to register our database utility as a named utility :